TsingmaoAI/MI-optimize/README.md

 ![Framework Diagram](framework.png "MI-optimize Framework Overview")

 ## Features

-### Quantization of Large Language Models (LLMs)
-- **Reduce Computational and Memory Requirements**: Optimizes large language models for deployment in resource-limited environments using advanced quantization techniques.

-### Support for Various Quantization Algorithms
-- **Broad Selection**: Includes a wide range of quantization algorithms, such as RTN, GPTQ, AWQ, SPQR, ZeroQuant, SmoothQuant, QuIP, FP8, and combinations like AWQ+GPTQ and SmoothQuant+GPTQ.

-### Evaluation on Out-of-Distribution (OOD) Tasks
-- **Robust Performance Evaluation**: Uses established benchmarks like BOSS to ensure models maintain performance on OOD tasks.

-### Support for Multiple Datasets
+- Support for various quantization algorithms, including:
+  - RTN
+  - GPTQ
+  - AWQ
+  - SPQR
+  - ZeroQuant
+  - SmoothQuant
+  - QuIP
+  - FP8
+  - GPTQ + AWQ
+  - SmoothQuant + GPTQ

-- **Extensive Dataset Compatibility**: Supports a variety of datasets for calibration and testing, including user-provided custom datasets.
+-  Supports a variety of datasets for calibration and testing, including CEVAL, CMMLU, BOSS, lm-evaluation-harness, and user-provided custom datasets.

-### Advanced Quantization Features
-- **Flexible Application**: Allows combination of different quantization methods within the same model for enhanced performance and efficiency.
+- Allows combination of different quantization methods within the same model for enhanced performance and efficiency.
-- **Ease of Expansion**: Modular design facilitates easy addition of new quantization algorithms to remain up-to-date with advancements.
+- Modular design facilitates easy addition of new quantization algorithms to remain up-to-date with advancements.
-- **Custom Tools**: Offers tools for users to quantize and evaluate their own models, ensuring optimal performance tailored to specific needs.
+- Offers tools for users to quantize and evaluate their own models, ensuring optimal performance tailored to specific needs.

 ## Installation